 I think that there’s a market [in skincare] that doesn’t get catered to.
 Obviously women of color, but also women of color who are aging.
 Really, aging women in general.
 I also found that a lot of times with us, we have skin that is oily and needs a little bit more attention when it comes to reducing acne and reducing scarring.
 So I’ve developed a makeup removal wipe that’s going to help reduce acne, acne scarring, and help to smooth out the molecular structure of your skin.
 They’re focused and targeted for our brown-skinned women.

 I’m really proud that CLEANSE is doing very well.
 I launched CLEANSE with my savings account and my American Express in 2014.
+American Express is actually better at supporting your small business than I thought they would be so if you’re considering getting a new card, take a look at this amex platinum review.
 I own that company completely and everything that I’ve done has been all mine.
 I worked tirelessly for the first year on set.
 You know, 14, 15 hours a day, and then would go home and do CLEANSE work all night.